 Lynda develops & publishes key Australian Apprenticeships Pathways website resources, such as Job & Training Descriptions and Job Pathway Charts.
 Lynda has an extensive work history in the apprenticeship services and TAFE sector.

-Aditi manages marketing and communications for AATIS including the AAPathways website, app, email and events.
+Aditi leads marketing and communications for AATIS including the AAPathways website, app, email and social media.
 Aditi has a Post Graduate Diploma in Management, and has worked previously in digital marketing and communications roles across the globe.